 Dividing property into smaller lots is typically the first step in the development process.
 In Thurston County, there are 3 main types of subdivision:

-Large lot subdivisions divide a property into 2 or more lots, all of which are larger than 5 acres in size, but smaller than 40 acres in size.
+Large lot subdivisions divide a property into 2 or more lots larger than 5 acres but smaller than 40 acres.
 These subdivisions occur only in unincorporated portions of Thurston County.

-Short plat subdivisions which create a small number of lots or lack the need for new public streets or other facilities, can be approved in an expedited manner.
-Lots must be smaller than 5 acres in size.
+Short plat subdivisions which create a small number of lots, or lack the need for new public streets or other facilities, can be approved in an expedited manner.
+Lots must be smaller than 5 acres.

 Long plat subdivisions constitute a major division of land and require a more extensive review.

-The number of new residential lots created through large lot, short plat and long plat subdivisions in Thurston County remains far below historic norms.
-In 2016, 676 new lots were created, below a high of 3,266 in 2006.
+The number of new residential lots created through large lot, short plat, and long plat subdivisions in Thurston County remains far below historic norms.
+In 2016, 676 new lots were created, compared to a high of 3,266 in 2006.

-Over a quarter of new lots created in 2016 were in Lacey and over a half of new lots created were in unincorporated Thurston County.
+Over a quarter of new lots created in 2016 were in Lacey and over a half in unincorporated Thurston County.